elixir-europe/rdmkit/pages/contribute/page_metadata.md

   * [Organisation] YouTube [Channel/Video]
   * [Organisation] [Training Material/Community] in Zenodo

-  For referencing training on a specific topic please use this format:
+  For referencing training on a specific topic, please use this format:

   Templates: